Fonda Sahla: Community work and politics

 Sahla ran for member of parliament (MP) in the March 2021 general election, being placed 27th on D66's party list.
 She received 3,087 preference votes, and her party won 24 seats – not enough for Sahla to be elected.
 She became the temporary replacement of MP Rens Raemakers when he went on sick leave in October 2021.
 Sahla was sworn in on 27 October and received support from former VVD leader Frits Bolkestein, who had been a guest teacher at Transvaal Universiteit.
 She became the second hijab-wearing member of the House of Representatives in Dutch parliamentary history after Kauthar Bouchallikht.
 Sahla simultaneously vacated her seat in the municipal council.
 Her focus in the House was on youth care services, youth crime, youth protection, and the Participation Act, and she became a member of the Petitions Committee and the Committees for Education, Culture and Science; for Finance; for Health, Welfare and Sport; and for Justice and Security.
 Sahla became a permanent member of parliament on 18 January 2022 before Raemakers returned from his sick leave, when Rob Jetten left the body to become a minister in the new fourth Rutte cabinet.
-Her specialties changed to youth care, preschool, long-term healthcare, and caregiving.
+Her specialties changed to youth care, preschool, long-term healthcare, and caregiving, and she also became vice chair of the Committee for Social Affairs and Employment.

 Sahla was supposed to be D66's sixth candidate in The Hague in the 2022 municipal elections, but decided to be one of her party's lijstduwers after her House membership had become permanent.

 Personal life

 Sahla is married and has three children.
 She is a resident of The Hague's neighborhood Transvaal.
-Her sister, Soumaya Shala, received media attention during Fonda's House term after Geert Wilders, an anti-Islam politician, pointed out her former membership of the terrorist Hofstad Network.
+Her sister, Soumaya Sahla, received media attention during Fonda's House term after Geert Wilders, an anti-Islam politician, pointed out her former membership of the terrorist Hofstad Network.
 The reports led her to stop her activities for the VVD.